Battelle PPE Cleaning System

 - Double-bag all contaminated N95 masks and place into a rigid container (cardboard box) for shipping, in accordance with Battelle’s guidelines.
-It is very important that every N95 is properly labeled and are of any visible soiling.
+It is very important that every N95 is properly labeled and are free of any visible soiling.

 - Note: Any poly bags can be used for transport, including trash bags, biohazard bags, etc.